seasonSH/DocFace/README.md

     num_gpus = 1
     ```

-    The user can also use the pre-trained [base model](#models) we provide.

 3. Run the following command in the terminal:

 	```Shell
 	python src/train_base.py config/basemodel.py
 	```
-    After training, a model folder will appear under`log/faceres/`.
+    After training, a model folder will appear under`log/faceres_ms/`.
 We will use it for fine-tuning.
 If the training code is run more than once, multiple folders will appear with time stamps as their names.
+The user can also skip this part and use the pre-trained [base model](#models) we provide.

 #### 2.2 Fine-tuning on the ID-Selfie datasets